Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/06_data_format_grid.md

 #### HDF5 Structure

-For global grids, the suggested HDF5 structure is as follows:
+For global grids containing the velocity information, the suggested HDF5 structure is as follows:

 ```
 /Phase {P or S} (Group)